tauplatform/rhomobile-docs/docs/en/edge/guide/build_android.md

 * MediaCapture

 ### Supported Icons
 The android build script supports icons for different screen density.
-To use this feature .png icons with exact size suffix should be added to `<app>/icon` folder.
+To use this feature .png icons with exact size suffix should be added to `<app>/resources/android/res` folder.
+The exact icon resource ID is specified in AndroidManifest.xml and unless it is overridden the default value is '@mipmap/icon'.
+This mean you should create `mipmap-<suffix>` subfolders with `icon.png` file inside.
+Suffix is DPI value and Android would use different icons for devices with different screen DPI.
+Usual values for the suffix are `hdpi`, `ldpi`, `mdpi`, `xhdpi`, `xxhdpi`, `xxxhdpi`.

-Next icon file names are supported:
+Default set of Android icon resources for newly-generated Rhodes app is:

-* icon.png    - remains as default icon resource
+* res/mipmap/icon.png
-* icon36.png  - LDPI screen density icon.
+* res/mipmap-ldpi/icon.png
-* icon48.png  - MDPI
+* res/mipmap-hdpi/icon.png
-* icon72.png  - HDPI
+* res/mipmap-mdpi/icon.png
-* icon96.png  - XHDPI
+* res/mipmap-xhdpi/icon.png
-* icon144.png - XXHDPI
+* res/mipmap-xxhdpi/icon.png
-* icon192.png - XXXHDPI
+* res/mipmap-xxxhdpi/icon.png

 The suffix means _recommended_ icon dimension in pixels and it is allowed to have slightly different size.
-In other words in icon36.png can actually be an image with size 32x32 or even 72x72.
+In other words an LDPI icon can actually be an image with size 32x32 or even 72x72.